 Your deductible rental expenses can be more than your gross rental income; however, see Limits on Rental Losses in chapter 3.
 Used as a home but rented less than 15 days.
 If you use a dwelling unit as a home and you rent it less than 15 days during the year, its primary function isn't considered to be rental and it shouldn't be reported on Schedule E (Form 1040).
 You aren't required to report the rental income and rental expenses from this activity.
-The expenses, including mortgage interest, property taxes, and any qualified casualty loss will be reported as normally allowed on Schedule A (Form 1040).
-See the Instructions for Schedule A (Form 1040) for more information on deducting these expenses.
+Any expenses related to the home, such as mortgage interest, property taxes, and any qualified casualty loss, will be reported as normally allowed on Schedule A (Form 1040).
+See the Instructions for Schedule A for more information on deducting these expenses.